JCKE/CMPUT275_Project/a4_game/README.md

 **NOTE**: tile bonuses do not apply to aircraft!

+On the left are buttons for building units and displays resource information.

+In the top, left corner:
+- **RESOURCES**: your team's total gold, wood and food resources
+- **COST**: when hovering over an appropriate unit it shows how many resources it requires to build it

+The buttons will be activated only when the approperiate base is selected.
+At the starting turn you are required to select the start flag of your team color and click the highlighted factory button.
+Once you have done so, a yellow highlighted radius will appear around your flag.
+These squares represent where you can build your base, the yellow radi apply to all three base types.
+Left clicking the highlighted buttons will allow you to build.
+The bases are:
+- Factory: main base where you can build ground units and other bases from it.
+No cost.
+- Airstrip: allows you to build and refuel air units.
+Not free to build.
+- Shipyard: allows you to build water units.
+Not free to build.
+Must be built on a sand tile.

 Sound Credits
 -------------
 All sounds are from FreeSound.org, released under public domain/Creative Commons